-- Easy Runs – You should run these at a comfortable, conversational pace – generally around 30-60 seconds slower than your goal half marathon pace.
-For the purpose of this plan, that would fall around 9:40-10:10 per mile.
-Don’t be tempted to go out too fast, as you want to save your speed for the challenging speedwork days.
+- Easy Runs – You should run these at a comfortable, conversational pace – generally around 30-60 seconds (or more) slower than your goal half marathon pace.
+For the purpose of this plan, the range is set at 9:45-10:30 per mile, and you can find a pace that feels easy within that range.
+Don’t be tempted to go out too fast on your easy runs, as you want to save your speed for the challenging speedwork days.

 - Long Runs – The goal of long runs is to build your endurance.
 Most long runs should be run at a comfortable, steady pace, around 30-90 seconds slower than your goal half marathon pace.
-For the purpose of this plan, that would fall around 9:40-10:45 per mile.
+For the purpose of this plan, the range is set at 9:45-10:45 per mile.
 There are a few long runs that include some speed aspects.
 You’ll find a few that call for the last mile or two run around race pace, which will help you learn to challenge your body when it’s tired.
 There’s also one long run that’s a negative split run (where you should try to run the second half faster than the first half) and a couple that mix in a race pace interval.

 - Variable – The variable day on Thursdays simply refers to a day where there are different pacing strategies depending on the week.
 Some will be easy runs (and should be run at that pace), others will include pacing details.
 There is also one fartlek run built into the first week on Thursday.
 For this, spend the first 5-10 minutes warming up at a comfortable pace.
 Throughout the rest of your run, build in short sprints.
 Let them be fun and random – make it to the next mailbox, go fast until your song ends, etc.